By James McGrath

 Every home seller should interview multiple agents before choosing which will list their home.
 As part of the interview process, don't be afraid to ask for a discount on the commission.
 While some sales agents will agree to the reduced commission, others won't.
 A lot depends on the price range of your home, how quickly and easily the agent believes it will sell and which brokerage the agent works for.
 A buyer can also negotiate their agent’s commission (see #3 below).

 A FSBO listing is the most obvious way to save big on commissions.
-However, even if a homeowner is confident confident showing their home and negotiating with potential buyers, they may be concerned about marketing the listing.
+However, even if a homeowner is confident showing their home and negotiating with potential buyers, they may be concerned about marketing.
 Flat-fee services allow homeowners to place their listing on the Multiple Listing Service (MLS) used by local real estate agents.

-By listing on the MLS, your listing will be distributed to buyers' agents and depending on the MLS, all the big real estate websites as well.
-Other than a fee of a few hundred dollars, sellers only pay the commission for the buyer's agent (what would have been the co-broke).
-We have post that explains the pros and cons of listing with a FSBO if you are considering this route.
+By listing on the MLS, your listing will be distributed to buyers' agents and all the big real estate websites.
+Other than a fee of a few hundred dollars, sellers only pay the commission for the buyer's agent (the co-broke).

-Since commission rates are set by the seller and listing broker, a commission rebate is the only way a buyer can negotiate how much their agent gets paid.
-A commission rebate is exactly what it sounds like - your broker gives you part of the commission they are paid for your deal.
-Commission rebates are also called buyer rebates.
-It’s important for buyers to realize any brokerage can offer a commission rebate.
-Whether they are willing to be a different story.
+Since commission rates are set by the seller and listing broker, a commission rebate is the only way a buyer can determine how much their agent gets paid.
+A commission rebate is exactly what it sounds like - your broker gives you part of the commission they receive for your deal.